-If the former sounds like you then camping is undoubtedly more your bag, whereas that’s some people’s idea of hell, and if they’re even going to go near a campsite, then it’ll need to be relatively luxurious.
+If the former sounds like you, then camping is undoubtedly more your bag, whereas that's some people's idea of hell.
+If they're even going to go near a campsite, then it'll need to be relatively luxurious.
 Obviously there are various degrees of camping and glamping, but your willingness (or unwillingness) to embrace nature may well be the deciding factor.

-Glamping also provides a little more variety in the type of accommodation, and some of it is pretty bonkers – from yurts and treehouses to converted helicopters and shipping containers.
+Glamping also provides a little more variety in the type of accommodation, and some of it is pretty bonkers.
+It can be anything, from yurts and treehouses to converted helicopters and shipping containers.

 James: "People will always have a soft spot for camping, and for many it is still the more traditional option and the elements of hardship – pitching your tent in the rain, damp nights in a sleeping bag, cooking on an old-fashioned camp stove – arguably become some of the more rose-tinted memories when you look back once time has passed.